-

 that work with all 4 palettes whenever possible!

-Once you have added new tiles, make sure to save them by going to File
+Once you have added new tiles, make sure to save them by going to File, finding the

 tiles - it will not save your palette or your sprites.
 If you changed palette colors,